solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 For ingesting data from mobile devices, there is the _AWS Mobile SDK_.
 To push Log4J output directly to a stream there is the _Apache Log4J Appender Interface_.
 There are also several other community-contributed tools and libraries to choose from.
 I told you, plenty of options.

 And, finally, there is the **AWS SDK**, which is the closest to the actual API calls, thus being the most flexible and giving you full control over how you write your data.
 But, of course, with more freedom comes more responsibility.
 Kinesis API and [Node.js SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Kinesis.html) (considerations hold for the other languages as well) will be my main focus going forward.
-So, if you are looking for more information about f.ex.
-Log4J integration, this is not the blog post you're looking for :) Otherwise, let's get into some details!
+So, if you are looking for more information about e.g. Log4J integration, this is not the blog post you're looking for :) Otherwise, let's get into some details!

 ## AWS SDK